-Weekly sample menus are available on the School website and the menu of the week is sent out in the Friday communications.
+Weekly sample menus are available on the school website and the menu of the week is sent out in the Friday communications.
 If your daughter has any special dietary needs, please inform the School and Form Teacher and we will do our best to accommodate her.
-Additional information is included in the Catering Booklet.